scarryhott/Kantian-IVI/THEOREM_PROGRESS.md

 - ✅ All files compile
 - ✅ No errors
 - ✅ Only benign lints (unused variables in unrelated files)
-- ✅ 13 theorems proven and verified
+- ✅ 26 theorems proven and verified
+- ✅ Strong foundation established for main theorems

 ---